How Sales Lead Tracking Software Will Boost Your Sales Game

 - Middling reputation for providing customer support

-With an emphasis on simplicity, Pipedrive aims to provide teams with only the tools they need.
+With an emphasis on seeing your pipeline visually, Pipedrive aims to provide teams with only the tools they need.
 This translates to their mobile apps, which let you see deal and contact information wherever you are.

 - Simple, Kanban-like lead management interface